What Private Label Gummies Really Cost

 • Warehousing conditions and finished goods handling

-The important point is this: sometimes a small packaging upgrade is cheaper than dealing with preventable issues later.
+The takeaway: a small packaging upgrade is often cheaper than fixing preventable issues later.

 Release timing: the cost of waiting

-Even when everything runs smoothly, the time between “production complete” and “released to ship” has a cost.
+Even when everything runs smoothly, the gap between production complete and released to ship has a cost.
 Inventory on hold ties up space and cash.
-That’s not a reason to cut corners-it’s a reason to plan realistically.
+That's not a reason to cut corners — it's a reason to plan realistically.

 To avoid surprises, confirm: